Ambrevar/dotfiles/README.md

 URxvt
 -----

-* Using the paste function from Muennich's clipboard on the same terminal where text was copied will make it hang (and crash).

 * There is a bug with Xft anti-aliased font that prevent w3m image preview from working (too bad for ranger).
 Use non-Xft fonts as a workaround.